dollarshaveclub/harmless-changes/README.md

 ### Make a `.ciignore`

-The `.ciignore` file is used to ingore certain file in the ci (build) process
+The `.ciignore` file is used to ingore certain files during the ci (build) process

 In a terminal:
 ```bash